wiaio/slate/source/index.md

 	}
 );

-// For a specific log use:
+// For a specific log level use: wia.logs.subscribe(
-wia.logs.subscribe(
 	{ deviceKey: "deviceKey",
 	  level: "level" },